hipe/tmx/lib/skylab/git-viz/doc/issues/013-the-mock-FS-narrative.md

 ## :#storypoint-90

-as ::Pathname does we allow any aribtrary string to constitute our "deep structure" inner value, which is after all just a frozen string. however when looking things up in the tree we will want a more normalized representation to acount for a few behaviors we are after. there is more
+as ::Pathname does we allow any arbitrary string to constitute our "deep structure" inner value, which is after all just a frozen string. however when looking things up in the tree we will want a more normalized representation to acount for a few behaviors we are after. there is more